 Hotel Green Lodge is in the area (here's their Facebook).
 They took a few weeks to respond to my questions but did answer back with their Whatsapp: +505 5808 0515.

 The water in the lagoon is more like a warm, tropical, freshwater lake — it's not the Caribbean blue that you'll find on the Cays (and the Corn Islands), but don't worry: the water is stunning once you arrive at your official vacation spot.
 Just a heads up that the Pearl Lagoon is a different kind of picturesque than the magazine shots found on the tropical Cays.

 Since the Pearl Lagoon (or Bluefields) is our preferred method of spending the most time in the Pearl Cays, we're giving the details on how to get here.

 You're going to want to make your way to Bluefields first, which typically involves a plane ride for most visitors.
 That direct flight from Managua to Big Corn is perfect.
-It's a 45-minute flight (ish) through the La Costena airline, with daily departures.
+It's about a 45-minute flight through the La Costena airline, with daily departures.

 Ready to see some of the best parts of Nicaragua?

 Live in Nicaragua's most colorful city and make a big difference in this humanitarian program!
 International Language Programs (ILP, that's us) sends groups of college-aged volunteers to teach English in Nicaragua, along with a few other countries.
 You're set up with a group to teach, travel, and live with, with a part-time schedule.
 Volunteers have every weekend off, plus vacation time to explore everything about the country (including these secluded islands).
-We can't wait to see if the DR is right for you!
+We can't wait to see if Nicaragua is right for you!